dmx-systems/dmx-thymeleaf/README.md

 DMX Thymeleaf is available freely under the GNU General Public License, version 3 or later.

 All third party components incorporated into the DMX Software are licensed under the original license provided by the owner of the applicable component.
+Thymeleaf 2.1.3, OGNL 3.0.6, Unbescape 1.1.3 are Apache-2.0 licensed.
+Java Assist 3.11.0-GA and 3.16.1-GA are MPL-1.1 licensed.

 Version History
 ---------------